Welcome to the NSC

 - When you have finished filling your holding tank, insert the pump-out nozzle and empty the tank again.
 (Note: many people repeat Steps 5 & 6 to ensure that the holding tank is as clean as possible.
 At the end of the season, you might flush your holding tank three times just to be sure.)

 - Return the green pump-out hose to the dock and shut off the red T-valve.
-Return the grey river water hose to the dock and coil it neatly around its bracket.
-Please don’t leave hoses lying uncoiled on the dock.
+Return the river water hose to the dock and coil it neatly around its bracket.
+Please donât leave hoses lying uncoiled on the dock.

 Cranes

-There is no charge for the use of the club cranes by members for launching, hauling out and masting throughout the sailing season.
-However, for safety reasons and to comply with the club’s insurance policy, any member who wishes to use a crane must first complete a crane familiarization session.
+There is no charge for the use of the Club cranes by members for launching, hauling out and masting throughout the sailing season.
+However, for safety reasons and to comply with the Clubâs insurance policy, any member who wishes to use a crane must first complete a crane familiarization session.

-The north and south lifting cranes will each lift a maximum safe working load of 10,000 lbs.
-The load limit on the south masting crane is 300 lbs; on the north masting crane the load limit is 1,000 lbs.
+The North and South lifting cranes will each lift a maximum safe working load of 10,000 lbs.
+The load limit on the South masting crane is 300 lbs; on the North masting crane the load limit is 1,000 lbs.

-Members who wish to use one of the cranes should book a time slot using Northstar, NSC’s portal for crane bookings.
+Members who wish to use one of the cranes should book a time slot using the Clubâs Crane Booking software, located in NS Connect.

 The Galley

-NSC’s restaurant, The Galley, is open seven days a week during boating season, with limited hours in the off-season.
+The NSC’s restaurant, The Galley, is open seven days a week during boating season, with limited hours in the off-season.
 View the current hours and menu information.

 Social Activities

-Lists of the year’s planned social activities are published on the website.
-Notices of upcoming events are also included in The Telltale, the weekly email news bulletin sent to all members.
-For more information about the club’s regularly scheduled events, please see the events page on this site.
+Lists of the yearâs planned social activities are published on the NSC website.
+Notices of upcoming events are also included in The Telltale, the Club’s newsletter.
+For more information about the Club’s regularly scheduled events, please see the events page on this site.

-NSC offers its members a comprehensive sailing program for all levels of sailing ability and boat types, including regular weeknight racing and weekend sailing events throughout the season.
-Participating in the program is a great way to enhance one’s sailing skills, socialize with other members, and simply get out and enjoy the water and your club on a regular basis.
+The NSC offers its members a comprehensive sailing program for all levels of sailing ability and boat types, including regular weeknight racing and weekend sailing events throughout the season.
+Participating in the program is a great way to enhance oneâs sailing skills, socialize with other members, and simply get out and enjoy the water and your Club on a regular basis.

 On weekends throughout the season, there are long-distance races, specialty fun events, and organized club regattas.
+For new racers and those wishing more experience, we provide race practices on three Friday evenings in the spring.

-If you are looking to crew on another member’s boat, you can explore potential opportunities by speaking with your fellow members or the designated Fleet representative for the night you are interested in.
+If you are looking to crew on another memberâs boat, you can explore potential opportunities by speaking with your fellow members or the designated Fleet representative for the night you are interested in.
 There is also an online NSC Crew Bank page where you can post your interest, experience, and contact details for skippers who are seeking crew.

-To learn more about the program and how to participate, the full program overview – including schedules, available race fleets, registration, and tips to getting started – is available at nsc.ca/racing/.
+To learn more about the program and how to participate, the full program overview â including schedules, available race fleets, registration, and tips to getting started â is available on the NSC Racing page.
+There are opportunities to join (volunteer) on the Fleet Committee.
+Talk with our Clubâs Fleet Captain.

 Boating/Sailing Lessons